PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 * An improved administration interface menu structure, focused on getting the most common tasks done faster.

-### Should I wait for PrestaShop 1.7 to create my store, or create it now with version 1.6?
+### Should merchants wait for PrestaShop 1.7.0.0 to create their stores, or create it now with version 1.6?

 Version 1.6 is currently your only stable choice.
 It will be maintained and supported for several months once the stable version of PrestaShop 1.7 is released, so that should give you enough time to work your way from version 1.6 to version 1.7 -- once you think you are ready to upgrade.